To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Stainless steel or another good dog bowl

-- A crate that is just big enough for your puppy to stand in; dividers can be purchased for larger crates to make them smaller and prevent the need for buying more than one (crates give your puppy somewhere safe to sleep and assist with housebreaking and training) — learn more about crate training
+- A crate that is just big enough for your puppy to stand in; you can add a divider for larger crates to make them smaller.
+This prevents the need to buy more than one during your dog’s lifetime (crates give your puppy somewhere safe to sleep and assist with housebreaking and training) — learn more about crate training

 - A comfortable dog bed

 - An entertaining teething toy (the Puppy Kong is the most recommended toy)